-The preceding discussion also applies to any subsequences that are not singletons, but listed as members of the repertoire.
+The preceding discussion also applies to any subsequences for that sequence that are not singletons, but are separately listed as members of the repertoire.

 6.4.2 Sequences Defined For Use as Variants

 A sequence may be defined solely as a target for a variant mapping.
 In that case, the Root Zone LGR generally restricts the contexts the sequence may occur in to contexts for which the variant mapping should be available.
 If that is not possible, context constraints may be defined for the variant mapping itself.
 By reasons of symmetry, both forward and reverse mapping must have the same variant context.
 See [RFC8228] for details.